ADD CONDITION

 Renal Impairment

-Patients with renal impairment have not been specifically addressed in the drug insert regarding dosage adjustments, special monitoring, or safety considerations.
-Therefore, healthcare professionals should exercise caution when prescribing this medication to individuals with reduced kidney function, as the lack of data necessitates careful clinical judgment.
-Regular monitoring of renal function may be advisable in these patients to ensure safety and efficacy.
+Patients with renal impairment have not been specifically addressed in the prescribing information regarding dosage adjustments, special monitoring, or safety considerations.
+Therefore, healthcare professionals should exercise caution when prescribing this medication to patients with reduced kidney function, as there is no available data to guide dosing or monitoring in this population.

 Hepatic Impairment